haifengliu/azrefresh/mooncake/virtual-machines-linux-nodejs-running-cassandra.md

 ####STEP 2: Create Ubuntu template VM####
 To create the template VM, log into the azure.microsoft.com portal and use the following sequence: Click NEW, COMPUTE, VIRTUAL MACHINE, FROM GALLERY, UBUNTU, Ubuntu Server 14.04 LTS, and then click the right arrow.
 For a tutorial that describes how to create a Linux VM, see Create a Virtual Machine Running Linux.

-Enter the following information on the °∞Virtual machine configuration°± screen #1:
+Enter the following information on the ‚ÄúVirtual machine configuration‚Äù screen #1:

 <table>
 <tr><th>FIELD NAME              </td><td>       FIELD VALUE               </td><td>         REMARKS                </td><tr>